 They offer up BBQ dinner hampers for two, packed with locally-sourced cuts of meat and fresh vegetables ready to toss on your private BBQ or campfire; plus a country breakfast hamper for the AM.

 Ditch the traditional morning tea and lunch meals and dedicate this day to grazing – on sheep cheese!

-Towri Sheep Cheeses, just outside of Beaudesert, won’t just let you devour the cheese, they’ll also teach you how to make it with their ‘art of cheese-making’ class (takes place every second Wednesday).
+Towri Sheep Cheeses, just outside of Beaudesert, won’t just let you devour the cheese, they’ll also teach you how to make it with their ‘art of cheese-making’ class (takes place every second Wednesday.
+Bookings are required).

 With 350 sheep on site, there’s no shortage of supplies to make hard and soft varieties.
 And you certainly won’t leave hungry with morning tea, light refreshments and lunch all part of the package.